Joletaxi19/thesis-desi-cmb-fli/docs/getting_started.md

 # Getting started

+Follow these steps to work with the repository skeleton:

+1. Create the development environment (for example with conda):
-- Create the conda environment: `conda env create -f env/environment.yml && conda activate desi-cmb-fli`
+   `conda env create -f env/environment.yml && conda activate desi-cmb-fli`
-- Install the package with dev tools: `pip install -e ".[dev]"`
+2. Install the package in editable mode with development extras:
+   `pip install -e ".[dev]"`
-- Run tests: `pytest -q`

-Quick demo
-- Synthetic constraints (FLI vs 3×2pt) via YAML:
-  `python scripts/run_synthetic_comparison.py --config configs/demo.yaml`
+3. Run the test suite and static checks: `pytest` and `ruff check .`
+4. Serve the documentation locally with `mkdocs serve`.

+From here you can begin adding your own scientific modules, configs, and docs.